kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001485.JPG" class="mobile-zoom-120" loading="lazy" />

-The wrist watch shows 2:57pm and we made all the way to half of the trail to *Chikatsuyu*.
+The wrist watch shows 2:57pm and we're two thirds into the trail to *Chikatsuyu*.
 A total of 05h06 so far, 2,982 feet of elevation gained (909m) and 11km.

-When comparing to the beginning of the trail, the worse part was later on.
+When comparing to the beginning of the trail, this feels like the hardest part.
 Contrary to what the *Tanabe Prefecture's* website says, that *Takijiri→Takahara* is harder than *Takahara→Chikatsuyu*, I found the opposite to be true.
-Well, I could also attribute that to the weight, energy and aggregated tiredness, which feels like has compounded a lot.
+Well, I could also attribute that to the weight, energy and aggregated tiredness, which feels like has compounded a lot by now.

-My left knee starts hurting.
-I end up using my hips for walking than the knees.
-It's lots of ups and downs, and in some places we have to almost use our hands to climb without falling.
+My left knee is hurting.
+I resort to using my hips more for walking than the knees, to alleviate the pain through the endless ups and downs.
+Some sections almost force us to use our hands to climb without falling.
 It just keeps going on and on and on.

-My back is in a lot of pain now, but according to my calculations, we're two-thirds towards the end of today's trail, so now it should be only a descend all the way to *Chikatsuyu*, which should make our lives easier.
+My back pain got worse, and not amount of core engagement is helping, but according to my calculations we're towards the end of today's trail, hopefully soon we get to the section in which descends all the way to *Chikatsuyu*.

-However, there is this annoying pain two inches below my knee when we descend.
-It's insistent and annoying.
+When we finally get to the ascent section, an annoying pain two inches below my knee begins.
+It's insistent like a tip of an arrow again my chin.
 But it's fine, I understand, it's probably some weak muscle I ignored in the gym.
 A muscle that is never used until you jump into millennial hike, like the *Kumano Kodo*.

 <figure>
 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001608.JPG" loading="lazy" />